DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 1. Brake lining cemented to shoes or bands with high-temperature adhesive and cured under pressure and heat resulting in the elimination for the need for attaching rivets.

-2. A lining which attaches to the Lining table or Backing plate with a high-temperature adhesive cured under heat and pressure.
+2. A lining which attaches to the Lining table or backing plate with a high-temperature adhesive cured under heat and pressure.

 Bonded wire

-Enamelled insulated wire coated with thin plastic; after forming a coil, it is heated by a current or in an oven or both for the plastic to set and the coil to attain a solid permanent form.
+Enameled insulated wire coated with thin plastic; after forming a coil, it is heated by a current or in an oven or both for the plastic to set and the coil to attain a solid permanent form.

 Bonding